Determinants of Supply: Key Factors Explained with Examples

 Taxes and Subsidies

-Taxes, particularly commodity taxes and excise duties, can lead to an increase in the cost of production.
+Taxes, particularly commodity taxes and excise duties, can increase the cost of production.
 As a result, suppliers may decrease production due to lower profit margins, which shifts the supply curve to the left.
 Conversely, subsidies decrease production costs, allowing producers to supply more at every price point.
 Subsidies can cause the supply curve to shift rightward, signaling an increase in supply.

 Government Regulations